Clara Reyes, Junior Reporter, Markets Data

 Her work examines how information emerges from data — from price structure and derivatives activity to on-chain metrics and observable transaction patterns.
 Within The Chain Journal, this perspective is used to distinguish between narrative and measurable reality, identifying where market movements are supported by underlying data and where they are driven primarily by sentiment.

 The analysis prioritises signal extraction: filtering large volumes of information to identify patterns, anomalies, and shifts in behaviour that may not be immediately visible at the surface level.
+In a market saturated with noise, the difficult part is rarely finding data — it is determining which data actually matters.

 Particular attention is given to how data evolves over time — how trends form, how they weaken, and how market participants respond to changing conditions.
+A single data point says little; the value lies in context, in comparison, and in the way metrics move together or diverge.

 Rather than treating data as confirmation of existing narratives, this approach treats it as an independent layer of analysis, capable of validating or contradicting prevailing market assumptions.
+The most useful insights often appear precisely when the data refuses to agree with the consensus story.

 Clara’s writing is designed to make complex datasets interpretable, allowing readers to understand not just what is happening in the market, but how that understanding is derived.